The DOKOH Journal

 The logic was acceptable when the alternative was informal footwear — something that looked obviously casual.
 When your only options were stiff formal shoes or canvas plimsolls, the trade-off was tolerable.

 That logic is obsolete.
 Material science has advanced beyond what traditional cobblers in the 19th century could have imagined.
-Viscoelastic polymers, composite outsoles, anatomical lasts, and modern adhesives make it entirely possible to build a shoe that is visually indistinguishable from a fine leather Derby while delivering a fundamentally different wearing experience.
+Advanced material engineering makes it entirely possible to build a shoe that is visually indistinguishable from a fine leather formal shoe while delivering a fundamentally different wearing experience.

 "The trade-off was not discovered.
 It was maintained — because solving it is difficult, and volume production rewards neither difficulty nor expense."